 What is the Parental Sharing Benefit?

-This benefit comes into effect on March 17, 2019.
-It adds an additional five weeks to parental leave – when parental leave is shared between parents.
-The new benefit is available to two-parent families, including adoptive parents and same sex couples.
+This benefit came into effect on March 17, 2019.
+It added an additional five weeks to parental leave – when parental leave is shared between parents.
+The benefit is available to two-parent families, including adoptive parents and same sex couples.
 The most important thing to take note of here: The Parental Sharing Benefit is ONLY available to top-up existing parental leave benefits if the leave is shared between parents.
 For more on this benefit: https://www.canada.ca/en/employment-social-development/news/2019/02/backgrounder-parental-sharing-benefit.html

 How to do I qualify for Employment Insurance Maternity and Parental Leave Benefits?

 Here are the key criteria for qualification: